wAaron/atlas-examples/metamon/README.md

 ------------------------
 1. Once the "metamon_1" box is running, go to its public ip and you should see a website that reads "Hello, Atlas!"
   1. ![Hello, Atlas!](screenshots/hello_atlas.png?raw=true)
-2. Navigate to the [Environments tab](https://atlas.hashicorp.com/environment) of your Atlas account and click on the newly created "metamon" environment.
+2. Navigate to the [Environments tab](https://atlas.hashicorp.com/environments) of your Atlas account and click on the newly created "metamon" environment.
 You'll now see the real-time health of all your nodes and services!
   1. ![Environments](screenshots/environments.png?raw=true)
   2. ![Metamon Infrastructure](screenshots/metamon_infrastructure.png?raw=true)
-3. Change your app code by modifying [app/app/views.py](app/app/views.py) to say "Hello, World!" instead of "Hello, Atlas!".
+3. Change your app code by modifying [app/app/views.py](app/app/views.py#L6) to say "Hello, World!" instead of "Hello, Atlas!".
-4. Run `vagrant push` in your projects root directory (where the Vagrantfile is).
-Once the packer build finishes creating the new AMI (view this in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), run `terraform apply` in the [ops/terraform](ops/terraform) directory and your new web app will be deployed!
+4. Run `vagrant push` in your projects [root]() directory (where the Vagrantfile is).
+Once the packer build finishes creating the new AMI (view this in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), run `terraform apply` in the [ops/terraform](ops/terraform) directory and your newly updated web app will be deployed!

 Cleanup
 ------------------------